 Reusable beeswax food wraps, art cards, gift cards and locally sourced or fair-traded gifts will be on display and are available for purchase.

-When the weather does not allow our alpacas to be outside grazing in their fields, you will find them in their barn aka ‘Treud’ (Gaelic word for herd).
+When the weather does not allow our alpacas to be outside grazing in their paddocks, you will find them in their indoor barn.
 This is located within The Courtyard and was once the farm stables as you will see from existing features.
-This area is also used for Arran Alpacas and we will have details of any treks happening on that day.
+If you would like to join us on an alpaca trek, we have a sister website for bookings and do advise early booking to avoid disappointment.
 Please be aware there may be alpaca trekkers passing your accommodation or communal areas.

 As with all animals at Balmichael Glamping, we kindly ask that you refrain from feeding the alpacas any extra food during your stay.
 If you would like to help feed any of our animals, please let us know and we will happily arrange for you to help out.

-We will keep this info up-to-date as phases progress and businesses re-open on the island.
+We will keep this info up-to-date as phases progress and businesses and activities re-open on the island.

 The Studio another barn that has been set up from 100% re-cycled and re-used materials and furniture.
 The original farm bothy, this quaint barn showcases original features we uncovered when converting it.